Body Fat Calculator

 In-Depth Health FAQ

-LBM is everything in your body that isn't fat: muscle, bone, organs, and water.
-Tracking LBM is vital during a weight loss phase to ensure you are losing fat rather than burning off metabolic muscle tissue.
+LBM is everything in your body that is not fat: muscle, bone, organs, and water.
+Tracking LBM is vital during a weight loss phase to ensure you are losing fat rather than burning metabolic muscle tissue.
+Maintaining LBM while losing fat is the core measure of a successful body recomposition program.

 Consistency is key.
 Measure first thing in the morning, after using the bathroom and before eating or drinking.
-This minimizes the impact of 'bloating' on your waist circumference.
+This minimizes the impact of bloating on your waist circumference.
+Take measurements at the same time on the same day each week and average 3 readings per site.

 No. Kodivio implements a privacy-first JavaScript engine.
-Your measurements are processed in your local RAM and are never cached or sent to a database.
-Your biometrics stay on your machine.
+Your biometric measurements are processed in your local RAM and are never cached or transmitted to any database.
+Your body measurements are among the most sensitive health data — they remain entirely on your device.